nanoporetech/dorado/README.md

 ### GPU Out of Memory Errors

-Dorado operates on a broad range of GPUs but it's primarily developed for Nvidia A100/H100 and Apple Silicon.
+Dorado operates on a broad range of GPUs but it is primarily developed for Nvidia A100/H100 and Apple Silicon.
 Dorado attempts to find the optimal batch size for basecalling.
 Nevertheless, on some low-RAM GPUs, users may face out of memory crashes.

 A potential solution to this issue could be setting a manual batch size using the following command: